Trip Highlights

 • Cycle through Himalayan Valleys with amazing views

-• Raft down the famous Punakha River
+• White Water Raft down the famous Punakha River

 • Hike to the mesmerizing Tigers Nest Monastery